-The following interventions were implemented:
+The following interventions were implemented over the course of the QIA:

-- Providing facilities with educational resources and technical assistance to implement telemedicine in the home dialysis program. - Distributing information to all facilities regarding how to report telemedicine visits in EQRS, including a step-by-step guide to reporting. - Reminding staff about the definition of telehealth as it relates to the QIA and tracking monthly activities.
+- Providing facilities with technical assistance and educational resources to implement telemedicine in the home dialysis program. - Distributing information including a step-by-step guide to reporting telemedicine visits in EQRS to facilities that were under 100% telemedicine usage. - Reminding staff about the definition of telehealth as it relates to the QIA and tracking monthly activities.

-Best practices identified include:
+Best practices identified through the OIA include:

-- Educating all patients regarding the option to use telemedicine. - Exploring and addressing barriers to using telemedicine with patients (e.g., no access to broadband, language barriers). - Using the Telehealth Tip Sheet created by the Network with FAQ's for documenting monthly visits.
+- Educating all patients regarding the option to use telemedicine for home dialysis visits. - Exploring and addressing barriers to using telemedicine with patients (e.g., no access to broadband, language barriers). - Using the Telehealth Tip Sheet created by the Network with FAQs for documenting monthly visits.